TurbulentDynamics/TDEnvSetup/index.md

 # Turbulent Dynamics
 This document gives some guidelines to contributing code to Turbulent Dynamics.

  * [Vector Identifiers](graphics/arrows.html) The vectors are numbered differently than usual LBM implementations
- * [Item Identifiers](graphics/cube.html) The cells in the outer shell of the lattice grid has been given an itentification.
+ * [Item Identifiers](graphics/cube.html) The cells in the outer shell of the lattice grid has been given an itentification
  * [Visualisation 1000 cubes](graphics/1000.html)

 ### Utilities

  * [Size Calculator](tools/calc-sizes.html) for setting dimensions of the lattice.

 ### Coordinate system
 ```